WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorConfig.md

 Platform:
 ```
-subCommandParams = { '0x01' : 16 } // setting newMinPin length to some arbitrary number
+subCommandParams = { '0x01' : 16 } // setting newMinPin length to an arbitrary number
-**not sure how to convert subCommandParams to uint8array for merging...**
+**TODO - not sure how to convert subCommandParams to uint8array for merging...**
-pinUvAuthParam = authenticate(sessionPuat, merge(32x0xFF, new UInt8Array([0x0d, 0x03]), subCommandParams ??? not  ) // note 0x02 -> 0x03
+pinUvAuthParam = HMAC-SHA-256(sessionPuat, mergeBuffers(32x0xFF, new UInt8Array([0x0d, 0x03]), subCommandParams ??? not  ) // note 0x02 -> 0x03
 authenticatorConfig: {
 	'0x01': '0x03',
 	'0x02' : subCommandParams,
 	'0x03': '0x02',
     	'0x04': 'f32f7a9217e19775813f1750631af806245a754781e6e322906fe735bfeaa060'
-}
+}1

 ENCODED INPUT MAP:
 a401643078303302a1011003643078303204784061306634313964633732633931326533663038623066346430663235333732613065396562323831633534303334656364383632376562643030616363646661